A chronology of key events:

 2011 November - Hundreds of thousands of workers go on strike a week before parliament is due to vote on the government's programme of spending cuts and tax rises.

 Credit ratings agency Fitch downgrades Portugal's public debt to junk status.

 2012 January - Credit ratings agency Standard and Poor's downgrades Portugal's rating to junk status.

-The country's two largest unions, the CGTP and the UGT, split over whether to sign up to the labour law reform proposed by the government under the terms of the international bailout.
-The more moderate UGT reaches an agreement with the government.
+The two largest unions, the CGTP and the UGT, split over a labour law reform proposed as part of Portugal's bailout, with the more moderate UGT reaching an agreement with the government.

-2012 March - Major cities grind to a halt as public sector workers stage 24-hour general strike in protest at the labour law reform and austerity measures agreed by government in return for the international bailout.
+2012 March - Public sector workers hold a 24-hour general strike in protest against the labour law reform and austerity measures.

 2012 August - Figures show that Portugal's GDP shrank 1.2% in the second quarter.

 2012 September - The EU, IMF and European Central Bank give Portugal another year to reduce its deficit below the EU target of 3% of GDP, after noting progress in rebalancing the economy.